 Here’s a delicious soup to serve with melty quesadillas or a cheese sandwich.
 The minute you taste this vibrant pressure cooker curried carrot soup, you’ll agree that sweet carrots with colorful curry is a marriage made in heaven.
-With the pressure cooker, you can enjoy a hot spoonful in no time at all.
+With the Insta Pot, you can enjoy a hot spoonful in no time at all.

 Hi there.
 I’m Letty from Letty’s Kitchen.
 I develop seasonal vegetarian recipes along with desserts with a healthier twist.
 I make soup, all styles and flavors, in the pressure cooker– pressure cooker soup is just too darn easy!
 I’m delighted to share this recipe with you—it’s one of my favorites.